BeamMW/docs-gitbook/core-tech/node/Node-Mining-Modes.md

 }
 ```

-When CPU AVX extensions are available, the solver uses a vectorised code path; see [AVX](AVX.md) for the build-time flag.
+When CPU AVX extensions are available, the solver uses a vectorised code path.

 ---